-I (1) the name and address of the covered charity; 2 (2) the name and address of the statutory agent of the charity; 3 (3) the name and address of a director, trustee, or executive director of the 4 charity; 5 (4) a short statement of the charity's purpose; 6 (5) a true copy of the current version of the charity's articles of incorporation, 7 trust instrument, or other record, if any, creating the charity; and 8 [(6) the federal employer identification number, if any, for the charity.]
-9 (d) The [attorney general] may establish a fee to accompany the registration required by 10 subsection (b) and a penalty for late registration.
-11 (e) The registry established pursuant to subsection (a) and records filed with the 12 [attorney general] are public records, except that the [attorney general] shall: 13 (1) withhold from public inspection a record or any part of a record filed with the 14 [attorney general] or with a governmental agency of this state, another state, or the United States, 15 or any governmental subdivision thereof, which is required by law to be kept confidential; and 16 (2) on the written request of a covered charity, withhold from public inspection a 17 record or any part of a record filed which does not relate to a charitable purpose or charitable 18 assets and is not otherwise a public record.
-19 Comment 20 21 22 23 24 25 26 The main thrust of the 1954 Uniform Supervision of Trustees for Charitable Purposes Act was to provide a mechanism to facilitate the supervisory role of the Attorney General by providing for registration that would alert the Attorney General to the existence and administration of charitable trusts.
+1 incorporation, trust instrument, or other record, if any, ereating the charitythat serves as the 2 organizational document of the person; and 3 !(6) the federal employer identification number, if any, for the charity.] person.
+4 (df) The [attorney general] may establish collect a filing fee to accompany of [\$15.00] 5 with the registration required by subsection (b) this section and a penalty for late registration. fee 6 of [\$25.00] per month up to a maximum of [\$200].
+The funds collected will be used for services 7 provided for under this [act].
+The [attorney general] may extend the time for filing for good 8 cause shown.
+9 (eg) The registry established pursuant to subsection (a) and records filed with the 10 [attorney general] are public records, except that the [attorney general] shall: 11 (1) withhold from public inspection a record or any part of a record filed with the 12 [attorney general] or with a governmental agency of this state, another state, or the United States, 13 or any governmental subdivision thereof, which is required by law to be kept confidential; and 14 (2) on the written request of a covered charityperson required to register under 15 this section, withhold from public inspection a record or any part of a record filed which does not 16 relate to a charitable purpose or charitable assets and is not otherwise a public record.
+Comment

+The main thrust of the 1954 Uniform Supervision of Trustees for Charitable Purposes Act was to provide a mechanism to facilitate the supervisory role of the Attorney General by providing for registration that would alert the Attorney General to the existence and administration of charitable trusts.
 This Act continues to incorporate that function.
-The drafting committee has opted to keep the registration obligation simple, so as to avoid overburdening either charitable organizations or attorney generals' offices.
+The drafting committee Drafting Committee has opted to keep the registration obligation simple, so as to avoid overburdening either charitable organizations or attorney generals' offices. attorneys general.
 It is expected that the registration function will move to an electronic system, thereby reducing some of the burden.
 Only entities that meet the Act's definition of "covered charity" have the obligation to register in the state.
+Electronic registration will be sufficient to meet the requirements of Section 5, and the Drafting Committee hopes that states will be able to accommodate electronic registration.
 While a large organization that operates in many states will likely have an obligation to register in multiple states, the committee hopes that the Act's move toward uniformity will minimize the burden of multiple registrations.
+The Act includes a statutory form of registration so that states can ease the burden on charities by adopting a requirement that is consistent across states.